dimitricorradini/IBPs/README.md

 # IBPs

 Repo for various experiments with IBP packages.
-Setup is FIRE+LiteRed, with the reduction performed in C++, then additional reduction via REDUZE.
+Setup is FIRE+LiteRed, with the reduction performed in C++, then additional sector mapping via REDUZE.